Kylsha/easyPlugin/README.md

 ~ draft guide ~

 The main goal of this plugin is to make a fast and easy plugin template.
 With all respect to [Plugin Builder](https://github.com/g-sherman/Qgis-Plugin-Builder) module, easyPlugin is turnkey solution and makes a plugin ready for installation, testing and editing.
-Plugin contains two tools: easyPlugin itself and Scripter - a tool for testing raw python plugin code and other scripts.
+Plugin contains two tools: easyPlugin itself and Scripter - a tool for testing raw Python plugin code and other scripts.

 ## easyPlugin tool
 ![Table loook](https://pereverzev.info/easyPlugin/img/img_ep.png)